Story

 The problems I trust myself on now tend to look like this:

-- the workflow is real, but it is scattered across tabs, spreadsheets, and
+- the workflow is real, but scattered across tabs, spreadsheets, and tribal

 - the actual source of truth is blurry or trapped inside one operator's memory